lf-/gankra.github.io/blah/deinitialize-me-maybe/index.md

 To better describe the semantics of C++, it is also useful to have the notion of `y.clone_from(&x)`.
 This operation does not create a new instance, but rather updates `y` to be equivalent to a clone of `x`.
 This removes a constructor-destructor pair from our program, and potentially reuses some resources (although it might just end up destroying and recreating all of the contents of `y` anyway). clone_from is what C++ calls a "copy-assign operator".

-You could consider similarly defining `y.move_from(&x)` to try to describe "move constructors" in C++, but this is a lot muddier.
-Conceptually we would expect "move_from" to deinitialize the source variable, but that isn't *quite* how C++ works.
-Usually the source variable is reset to the type's "default" value, which is often a sentinel.
-Previous sections argue that sentinels are *logically* uninitialized, so that's *basically* an ownership-style move, but it's different enough that I don't want to muddy the waters with it.
+We can similarly define `y.move_from(&x)` to try to describe "move-assign operators" in C++, but it's a lot muddier.
+Conceptually we would expect `move_from` to deinitialize the source variable, but in C++ the source variable is usually reset to the type's "default" (empty) sentinel value.
+In previous sections I argued that sentinels are *logically* uninitialized, so from that perspective this is a perfectly reasonable ownership-style `move_from` operation.

+That said, it's worth keeping in mind that from a C++ compiler's perspective, a "moved out of" variable is still in a perfectly reasonable state.
+Even to the programmer it might be reasonable and correct to keep using the moved-out-of-value.

 For examples I will generally use a "pseudo-Rust" language.
 We will view it both in a "sugarred" form which reflects the surface syntax a programmer might write, and a "desugarred" form, where we try to determine what that surface syntax actually means.
 When desugarred, I will try to use the right-hand-side to annotate how the initialization state of each variable changes.